Bailey County is named for Peter J Bailey, an Alamo hero.

 Contractor: W M Rice Construction Company of Dallas

 Description: The building faces east and is a two story buff colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
-The east front of the rectangular building and the north and south sides, have a small white colored stone porticoes.
+The rectangular shaped building is located on landscaped grounds in the center of Muleshoe.
+The east front of the building and the north and south sides, have a small white colored stone porticos.
 White colored stone trim is above the second story windows and along the flat roof line.
+The courtroom is located on the north side of the second story.
+The building houses the State District Court and Constitutional County Court.
+The architect was M C Butler of The Butler Company and the contractor was W M Rice Construction Company of Dallas.
+On the west side is the one story County Jail and Law Enforcement center constructed in 1969.
+The architect was Bill W Cantrell and the contractor was E D Lampe of Lubbock.

-Note: The first courthouse was a wood frame structure designed by W M Wilterding and built by H T Wilterding in 1917 at a cost of $2,450.
-The second and present courthouse was constructed at a cost of $60,000.
+History: The county was created in 1876 and Muleshoe was selected as the county seat in 1919 when the county was organized.
+The first courthouse was a wood frame structure designed by W M Wilterding and built by H T Wilterding in 1917 at a cost of $2,450.
+The second and present courthouse was constructed in 1924 to 1925 at a cost of $60,000.

 Photos taken 2007, 2016 and 2019